apify/apify-client-js/docs/index.md

 const { items } = await client.dataset('dataset-id').listItems();
 ```

-> 💡 **Good to know**: Running an Actor might take time depending on the Actor's complexity and the amount of data it processes.
+> 💡 **Good to know**: Running an Actor might take time, depending on the Actor's complexity and the amount of data it processes.
 If you want only to get data and have an immediate response you should access the existing dataset of the finished [Actor run](https://docs.apify.com/platform/actors/running/runs-and-builds#runs).

 ## Usage concepts